 - 3. Go to the new disk directory, and find and read the readme.txt file. - 4.
 Enter the Bash shell. - 5.
 Execute the command ./install.sh present in the disk directory. - 6.
-When prompted by the installation scripts, select Y to complete the installation.
+When prompted by the installation scripts, type Y to complete the installation.

-7.3.4.2 Installing the MegaRAID Storage Manager Software for Solaris 10 SPARC tar -zxvf MegaRaidStorageManager-SOLSPARC-8.10-.....tar.gz
+7.3.4.2 Installing the MegaRAID Storage Manager Software for Solaris 10 SPARC